vohi/minicoin/minicoin/docs/provider-notes.md

 `$ minicoin up windows10 --provider azure`

-When defining a box specific to be used with Azure in your `boxes.yml` file, set the `provider` attribute to `azure`.
+When defining a box specific to be used with Azure, set the `provider` attribute to `azure`.
 Install the `azure` dummy box for vagrant via

 `$ vagrant box add azure-dummy https://github.com/azure/vagrant-azure/raw/v2.0/dummy.box --provider azure`